- We spoke to some of the bike rental shops on Jeju about how to rent and the best places to go.

 In recent years, Jeju has become famous for its bike paths.
 The coastal roads extend completely around the island and take in some of Jeju’s most beautiful beaches and coastal views.

-In fact, a popular trip for cyclists can be to spend their vacation travelling around the whole of Jeju by bike, taking in its various beaches and beautiful coastal views.
+In fact, a popular trip for cyclists can be to spend their vacation traveling around the whole of Jeju by bike.

 At only 230km (ish) the island can be circumnavigated in anything from two days to up to a week depending on how fast you can cycle and how many breaks you want to take on the way around.